The Scientific Relevance Of Field Sobriety Tests In A DUI Case

 They don’t know who can balance and who can’t.
 For someone who is elderly or out of shape or has some type of injury that would prevent them from balancing well they should not do these tests.

-Oftentimes, the Police Will Administer the Tests to Drivers That Were Just in an Accident
+Police May Administer Sobriety Tests To Drivers That Were In An Accident

 It’s wrong, in my opinion, for the police to give just everybody these tests.
 Unfortunately, they do.
 The most outrageous situations are when they’re giving these tests to someone who has just been in an accident or a rollover accident.
 They been banged up, the airbags have gone off; they’re stunned, they’ve been shocked.
 They will still, in many cases, administer these tests.